-Anti-ICE protesters rally in Milan before Winter Olympics
+Anti-ICE protesters rally in Milan as Winter Olympics get under way

 Vance is on a weeklong visit to Italy at a time when relations with Europe have been strained under the Trump administration, which has claimed Europe is facing “civilisational erasure” due to mass migration.

-The US vice president and Italian Prime Minister Giorgia Meloni, who is close to Trump, hailed their “shared values” on Friday, with the latter calling the the games an event that brings together Italy and the US, and “Western civilisation”.
+The US vice president and Italian Prime Minister Giorgia Meloni, who is close to Trump, hailed their “shared values” on Friday, with the latter calling the games an event that brings together Italy and the US, and “Western civilisation”.

 Vance’s office said in a statement that he and the prime minister discussed the strength of bilateral relations between the nations and mutual efforts to improve the business and investment climate.